kubernetes-client/javascript/README.md

 * Multiple kubeconfigs are not completely supported.
   Credentials are cached based on the kubeconfig username and these can collide across configs.
   Here is the related [issue](https://github.com/kubernetes-client/javascript/issues/592).
+* The client wasn't generated for Kubernetes 1.23 due to limited time from the maintainer(s)

 # Development